Washikokevv27/My-Portfolio-1/README.md

 ### Bug / Feature Request

-If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://washikokevv27.github.io/My-Portfolio-1/) by including your search query and the expected result.
+If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [Kelvin Washiko](https://washikokevv27.github.io/My-Portfolio-1/) by including your search query and the expected result.

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://washikokevv27.github.io/My-Portfolio-1/).
 Please include sample queries and their corresponding results.